-This is a selection of talks that I’ve given over recent years, roughly in reverse date order.
+This is a selection my conference and user group talks, from 2011 to 2013, roughly in reverse date order.
 Most of my talks have been aimed at a CFML audience, even when discussing Clojure.
 I used to list about two dozen talks on my site, but a lot of those are outdated now, and even that list only went back to about 2008.

 Learn You a What for Great Good

 ORM, NoSQL, and Vietnam

 This plays on blog posts by Ted Neward and Jeff Atwood to put Object-Relational Mapping under the microscope and look at where the mapping breaks down and how it can “leak” into your code, making your life harder.
 After that I take a quick walk thru the general “No-SQL” space and then focus on document-based data stores as a good (better?) match for OOP and provide examples based on MongoDB and cfmongodb, with a quick look at how common SQL idioms play out in that world.
 See the code on Github.
 Presented at cf.Objective() 2013.
 ORM, NoSQL, and Vietnam slides (95Kb PDF).